 I keep coming back to Groundhog Day (which is only appropriate, when you think about it).
 Bill Murray’s character Phil Conners is seemingly condemned to repeat the same day over and over, without end.
 As I wrote in Time to drop the act:

 “Conners breaks the cycle and is able at last to continue his life by deciding on one version of this life in a day to take the perfect route, the most human route, through each interaction that comes his way.
 Buddhists might see Conners at last liberating himself from Saṃsāra to achieve Nirvana.”

 It seems I was pretty close to the mark here.
-Over the Christmas break, I read Judd Apatow’s excellent book Sick In The Head, which includes an interview with dearly-departed Groundhog Day creator and director Harold Ramis.
+Shortly after writing Time to drop the act, I read Judd Apatow’s excellent book Sick In The Head, which includes an interview with Harold Ramis, the dear departed creator and director of Groundhog Day.

 The service we do for others

 To end up in the service of others.
 By no means the worst end to which to aspire and for which to aim.
 I love Ramis’s take on the logical conclusion of this outlook on life:

 “If life only has the meaning you bring to it, we have the opportunity to bring rich meaning to our lives by the service we do for others.
 It’s a positive thing.”

 Openness to change can and should be a move of deliberate optimism.

 Each of us has a limitless capacity to do good.